zcappella/fabric-wealth/README.md

 -Have Python3
 -pip install -r requirements.txt
 -Make migrations
--Collect the static files
+-Create super user (python manage.py createsuperuser) -Collect the static files
--Then the application should be able to be run
+-Go to the admin site and add colors and sizes for widgets -Then the application should be able to be run